US STOCKS-Wall Street hits record high as investors eye mergers

 Apple rose 1.01 percent and contributed more than any other stock to the benchmark S&P 500 index’s gain.

-Shares of Sprint slumped 11.54 percent to a more than one-year low after the wireless provider and T-Mobile called off a planned merger.
+Shares of Sprint slumped 11.54 percent to more-than-a-year low after the wireless provider and T-Mobile called off a planned merger.
 T-Mobile lost 5.72 percent.

 All three major indexes closed at record highs.